vastlimits/uberAgent-Scripts/Get-BrowserExtensionInfo/README.md

-# Get-BrowserExtensionInfo: Collect Information About the Installed Browser Extensions for the Current User
+# Get-BrowserExtensionInfo: Collect Information About the Installed Browser Extensions

-This script is part of the uberAgent practice guide [Querying Windows Event Log](https://uberagent.com/docs/uberagent/latest/practice-guides/querying-windows-event-log-event-ids/).
+This script is part of the uberAgent practice guide [NAME](URL).

 ## Description

-TODO
+This script is intended to be executed per user session.
+For each supported browser (see below), it determines the profile directories and extracts information about installed browser extensions from each profile.

 ## How to Run This Script